jswithalex/BACE_Summer_2015/week1/functions.md

-## What is a Function?
+## Why use Functions?

-If we have a problem or an idea of a service we'd like to provide to users, the process generally goes something like this: we break that into a set of simpler problems that take care of just a part of the overall problem.
+In a "real-world" situation, we might be forced with a problem or a service that we'd like to provide to users.
+Treating the task as one big problem is often overwhelming, so it's best to break the ultimate problem into a set of simpler problems that take care of a distinct part of the overall problem.
 When solved together, these simpler problems yield the result we want.

 Here's an example: If I want to get the top five most frequent words that a given Twitter user tweets over the course of a week, there are set of smaller problems that I need to solve in order to get the final result.
 I need to: